Kinderwunsch mit PMO-Syndrom: Schwanger werden trotz PMOS (früher PCOS)

 • Medical/family predisposition.

-The diagnosis of PCOS is usually based on the Amsterdam criteria.
-At least two of the following three criteria must be met (Kostroun, 2022):
+The diagnosis of PMOS is usually based on the following criteria.
+At least two of the following three criteria must be met:

 2. Elevated androgen levels

-The exact cause of polycystic ovary syndrome (PCOS) is not fully understood.
+The exact cause of polyendocrine metabolic ovary syndrome (PMOS) is not fully understood.
 It is believed that a combination of genetic, hormonal, and environmental factors plays a role.

-A possible trigger for PCOS could be a malfunction of an enzyme that normally regulates the production of male hormones.
+A possible trigger for PMOS could be a malfunction of an enzyme that normally regulates the production of male hormones.
 This malfunction leads to an elevated level of androgens, or male hormones, in the body.
-Such an increase can contribute to the typical symptoms of PCOS, such as irregular menstrual cycles and excessive hair growth.
+Such an increase can contribute to the typical symptoms of PMOS, such as irregular menstrual cycles and excessive hair growth.

-Women with polycystic ovary syndrome (PCOS) may experience a wide range of symptoms.
+Women with polyendocrine metabolic ovary syndrome (PMOS) may experience a wide range of symptoms.
 The most common include:

 • Irregular menstrual cycles: Very long and irregular cycles or absent periods are a common symptom.